magma/magma/docs/readmes/dp/architecture_overview.md

 #### *Protocol Controller

 **NOTE**: This is a historical name for a component that is no longer an independent part of Domain Proxy, but still needs to be mentioned.
+It was removed by that [GitHub PR](https://github.com/magma/magma/pull/12420)

 `Protocol Controller` is used to handle incoming requests from an eNB or another domain proxy.
 It is meant to handle messages sent using a specific protocol.
-Currently, the only eNBs connected to DP speak `TR069` protocol (Sercomm Englewood and Baicells 430 Nova) and, although an HTTP Protocol Controller service is available and tested, it is not used at the moment and is not a part of Domain Proxy's deployment.
+Currently, the only eNBs connected to DP speak `TR069` protocol (Sercomm Englewood and Baicells 430 Nova).

 Instead, the component treated by Domain Proxy as the only `Protocol Controller` is currently AGW's [Enodebd](lte/README_AGW.md#enodebd)